Ann Walker: Death

 Walker died on 25 February 1854, aged 50.
-Her death certificate states her cause of death as 'congestion of the brain, effusion'.
+Her death certificate states her cause of death as "congestion of the brain, effusion".
 She was buried on 3 March 1854 under the reading pulpit of the Old St Matthew's Church, Lightcliffe.
 Ann's parents John (d.
 22 April 1823) and Mary (d.
-3 November 1823), siblings William (d.
+3 November 1823) are buried in the Old St Matthew's Churchyard, as well as her siblings William (d.
 26 April 1798) and Mary (d.
-1 February 1815), niece Mary Sutherland (d.
-16 June 1845), as well as her aunt Ann Walker (d.
-29 October 1847), are buried in the Old St Matthew's Churchyard.
-The Old St Matthew's Church was demolished by the church authorities in 1974, although the tower still remains, and Ann's original brass memorial plaque now hangs in the tower of the Old St Matthew's Church.
-A special viewing of the brass memorial plaque took place on Saturday, 14 September 2019 when the tower was opened to the public for the first time since its closure in the 1970s.
+1 February 1815), her niece Mary Sutherland (d.
+16 June 1845), and her aunt Ann Walker (d.
+29 October 1847).

+The Old St Matthew's Church was demolished by the church authorities in 1974, but the tower was preserved in situ with Ann's original brass memorial plaque conserved for posterity.
+A special viewing of the memorial plaque took place on Saturday, 14 September 2019, when the tower was opened to the public for the first time since its closure in the 1970s.

 Ann's brother John (d.
-19 January 1830) died in Naples on his honeymoon, nephews John Walker Sutherland (d.
+19 January 1830) died in Naples on his honeymoon, her nephews John Walker Sutherland (d.
 1836) and George Sackville Sutherland (d.
-1843) died in Scotland, and sister Elizabeth (d.
+1843) died in Scotland, and her sister Elizabeth (d.
 1844) died in London.

 Legacy

 No known portraits of Walker exist, but a few of her letters are held in the West Yorkshire Archives.
-Walker kept a journal of which one volume was discovered on 20 October 2020 among the Rawson Family Collection (WYC:1525/7/1/5/1) by research group In Search of Ann Walker.
-It was verified on 23 October 2020 by the West Yorkshire Archive Service, which holds the collection as well as Anne Lister's diaries.
+She kept a journal, of which one volume was discovered on 20 October 2020 among the Rawson Family Collection (WYC:1525/7/1/5/1) by research group 'In Search of Ann Walker'.
+The journal was verified three days later by the West Yorkshire Archive Service, which holds the collection as well as Anne Lister's diaries.
 Much of what is known about Walker comes from the journals of Lister, who kept detailed diaries throughout her adult life.